twisttaan/twisttaan/README.md

 Hi!
 My name is Tristan,

-My favorite coding languages are TypeScript and C#, my current project I'm working on is [Jamble] which is a Discord bot that uses the [Discord.js] libary to interact with the Discord API.
+My favorite coding languages are TypeScript and C#, my current project I'm working on is [Evie] which is a Discord bot that uses the [Discord.js] libary to interact with the Discord API.

 Want to chat with me?
 Join [My Discord]!
 You can also get me on [Twitter] but to be honest, I'm most active on Discord.